-At Holly Primary we have four trained Designated Safeguarding Leads, this ensures we fulfil our child protection responsibilities to meet the needs of the children/ young people on roll.
+All DSL's have completed the required training and are overseen by the Snr Designated Safeguarding Lead, to ensure we fulfil your child protection responsibilities to meet the needs of the children/ young people on roll.

 We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
-Our Designated Safeguarding Lead will ensure there is a structured procedure within the school, which will be followed by all of the members of the school community in cases of suspected abuse.
+Our Designated Safeguarding Lead will ensure there is a structured procedure within the school, which will be followed by all the members of the school community in cases of suspected abuse.